Never do these things if you want to be frugal.

 19. Wait to Invest

 A non frugal person will put off investing, thinking there is always time later down the road to worry about investing.
 However, if you are frugal you understand the value of time when it comes growing your wealth.
-They will start investing and contributing to a retirement plan as soon as possible, and will never stop.
+They will start investing and contributing to a retirement plan as soon as possible.

 - Related: 3 Steps to a Long Term Savings Goal

 A frugal freezer is always a full freezer.
 A frugal person will stock their freezer with good deals they find at the grocery store, bulk products and any leftovers to prevent waste.
 They understand how to freeze products to extend the shelf life.

 A thrifty shopper heads straight to the clearance racks at every store.
 They know this is the very best place to find a good buy…..while also making sure to not fall into the trap of #2 (buying because it’s on sale).

 We have all been there!
 Your friend comes home with a cool new toy or gadget.
 They tell you alllll the reasons why you just “have to buy one“……and you believe them!
 What happens next?
 You come home with the same toy.

 I know this has happened in my house (more than once, unfortunately!).